 Whether you're working on a bathroom floor or a kitchen backsplash, herringbone tile adds timeless character to any design.
 Below are 7 of our favorite ways to get creative with herringbone tile in the kitchen.

 1.)
-Classic White Herringbone Tiles Kitchen Backsplash
+Classic White Herringbone Subway Tile Backsplash

 If you're a sucker for classics, Herringbone in a simple white tile color and a crisp white grout line is your best bet.
 Although this look is commonly seen in traditional kitchens, it works just as well in contemporary and modern designs.
 Choose a classic 2 x 4 or 3 x 6 size for a traditional look.
 Or try a 2 x 8 size for a herringbone pattern that shows off its wild side.